-Table 2-2: Outcome 2 Key Evaluation Questions
+Table 2-2: Outcome 4 Key Evaluation Questions

 EVALUATION THEMES PROGRAM KEY EVALUATION QUESTIONS OUTCOME SPECIFIC KEY EVALUATION QUESTIONS RELEVANT LEVEL OF THE PROGRAM LOGIC Effectiveness To what extent have the planned outcomes and outputs been achieved?
-Are current delivery approaches and funding mechanisms the best way to maximise impact or are there other strategies that might be more effective? (addressed in appropriateness) To what extent is the programme attaining, or expected to attain, its objectives and outcomes efficiently and in a way that is sustainable? (addressed in efficiency) To what extent have the Project Services (and any associated targets) been achieved?
-Foundational activities: Community/stakeholder engagement; Developing project/site management plan Managing threats: e.g. Controlling pest animals; controlling invasive weeds; managing disease Improving habitat: re-vegetation; managing fire regimes; protecting habitat by controlling access; improving land management practices; habitat augmentation Enhancing populations: establishing and maintaining feral-free enclosures; establishing ex-situ breeding sites and/or populations; undertaking emergency measures to prevent extinctions Project Services To what extent have the Short Term Outcomes (and any associated targets) been achieved?
-Pest, predator and competitor species have been controlled Threats from disease have been contained, reduced or excluded Area of suitable habitat has increased Quality of habitat has improved Existing populations have been protected Re-introductions have enhanced wild populations Short Term Outcomes Appropriateness To what extent is the programme aligned with the needs of the intended beneficiaries?
+Are current delivery approaches and funding mechanisms the best way to maximise impact or are there other strategies that might be more effective? (addressed in appropriateness) To what extent is the programme attaining, or expected to attain, its objectives and outcomes efficiently and in a way that is sustainable? (addressed in efficiency) , To what extent have the Project Services (and any associated targets) been achieved?
+Foundational activities: Community/stakeholder engagement; Developing project/site management plan Managing threats: e.g. Controlling pest animals; controlling invasive weeds; managing disease Improving habitat: habitat augmentation; managing fire regimes; protecting habitat by controlling access; re-vegetating habitat; improving hydrological regimes; improving land management practices Project Services To what extent have the Short Term Outcomes (and any associated targets) been achieved?
+Pest, predator and competitor species have been controlled Threats from disease have been contained, reduced or excluded Faunal habitat values or related floral features have improved/increased Area of relevant vegetation type has increased Connectivity between patches has improved Over-storey project foliage cover has improved Undertsorey composition and cover has improved Short Term Outcomes Appropriateness To what extent is the programme aligned with the needs of the intended beneficiaries?
 To what extent is the programme compliant with recognised best practice processes in the field-e.g. the type, level and context of investment and associated activities?
-As a delivery approach, were the foundational activities and management actions to manage threats, improve habitat and enhance populations an appropriate way to: Deliver the project given community needs and expectations Tailor the project to the environmental conditions of each project site, and Achieve the Medium Term Outcomes?
-Short Term Outcomes Medium Term Outcomes To what extent were the on-ground management actions adopted informed by/consistent with: • Species Recovery Plans • Threat Abatement Plans • Conservation Advices • Priority Species Strategy Short Term Outcomes Medium Term Outcomes Are there any other methods that should/could have been used?
+As a delivery approach, were the foundational activities and management actions to manage threats and improve habitat an appropriate way to: Align project delivery with community needs and expectations Tailor the project to the environmental conditions of each project site, and Achieve the Medium Term Outcomes?
+Short Term Outcomes Medium Term Outcomes To what extent were the on-ground management actions adopted informed by/consistent with: • Species Recovery Plans • Threat Abatement Plans • Conservation Advices • TEC definitions, key diagnostic features and 'condition thresholds' Short Term Outcomes Medium Term Outcomes Are there any other methods that should/could have been used?
 Short Term Outcomes Medium Term Outcomes Impact In what ways and to what extent has the programme contributed to changing asset condition, management practices, and / or effectiveness of delivery?
+To what extent have the core and project services and short and medium-term outcomes contributed to improvements in the condition of Threatened Ecological Communities?
+Medium Term Outcomes What, if any, unanticipated positive or negative changes or other outcomes have resulted?
+To what extent were the changes directly or indirectly produced by the programme To what extent has the End of Project outcome contributed to the condition of Threatened Ecological Communities being improved?
+Medium Term Outcomes Long Term Outcomes interventions?
 What, if any, unanticipated positive or negative changes or other outcomes have resulted?
-To what extent were the changes directly or indirectly produced by the programme interventions?
-To what extent have the core and project services and short and medium-term outcomes contributed to the trajectory of species targeted under the Threatened Species Strategy, and other EPBC Act listed species, being stabilised or improved?
-Medium Term Outcomes To what extent has the End of Project outcome contributed to the trajectory of species targeted under the Threatened Species Strategy, and other EPBC Act listed species, being improved?
-Medium Term Outcomes Long Term Outcomes What, if any, unanticipated positive or negative changes or other outcomes have resulted?
 Medium Term Outcomes To what extent were the changes directly or indirectly produced by the programme interventions?
 Medium Term Outcomes